shivanigithub/http-cache-partitioning/README.md

 *   **Detect if a user has visited a specific site:** If the cached resource is specific to a particular site or to a particular cohort of sites, an adversary can detect user’s browsing history by checking if the cache has that resource.

-*   **Fingerprinting:** In addition to the above cache attacks, the cache can also be used to store cross-site super-cookies as a fingerprinting mechanism.
+*   **Tracking:** In addition to the above cache attacks, the cache can also be used to store cross-site super-cookies as a tracking mechanism.
 To clear them the user has to delete their entire cache (not just a particular site).
-Since fingerprinting is neither transparent nor under the user’s control, it results in tracking that doesn’t respect user choice.
+Since such this is neither transparent nor under the user’s control, it results in tracking that doesn’t respect user choice.

 ## Choosing the Partitioning Key